Keepmoat: History

+During 2012, the firm controversially extended its standard payment term, negatively impacting its supply chain, and reportedly brought at least one subcontractor to the brink of collapse.

+In late 2014, Keepmoat was acquired by a pair of London-based private equity firms, TDR Capital and Sun Capital Partners (UK), under a deal with an estimated value of £400 million.
+In February 2017, Keepmoat sold its regeneration business to the French utility company ENGIE in exchange for £330 million; it had an annual turnover of roughly £800 million and employed 2,500 people at the time of the transaction.

-In 2018, Keepmoat was hit by a £13.2m loss from its West Midlands sites, which prompted the company to close its offices in that area.
+During late 2018, Keepmoat was hit by a £13.2 million loss from its West Midlands sites, which prompted the company to close its offices in that area.
 The problems hit the company’s overall operating profits, which slid 35.4% to £18.2m in the 12 months to the end of March 2018.

-In 2019, the company sold 4,035 homes - 1.2 per cent more than the previous 12 months.
+During 2019, the company sold 4,035 homes - 1.2 per cent more than the previous 12 months.

-In July 2021, Terra Firma Capital Partners was reported to be bidding £700m to buy Keepmoat with a view to combining it with its former Kier Living business.
-Terra Firma purchased Kier Living, the housing arm of the Kier Group, for £110m in April 2021, rebranding it as Tilia Homes in June 2021.
+In July 2021, Terra Firma Capital Partners was reported to be bidding £700m to buy Keepmoat with a view to combining it with its Kier Living business, which Terra Firma had purchased from the Kier Group in exchange for £110 million only three months earlier.

-In late 2021 Aermont Capital completed the purchase of Keepmoat Homes from Sun Capital Partners (UK) and TDR Capital for £700m.
+In late 2021, Aermont Capital completed the purchase of Keepmoat Homes from Sun Capital Partners (UK) and TDR Capital in exchange for £700 million.

+In May 2023, Keepmoat announced record results for the year, with a 10.9 per cent boost in revenue, up to £778.1 million.
+During the following year, the firm's revenue rose by 11 percent, up to £864.6 million, but pre-tax profit declined by 10 percent to £83.2 million.

+In June 2025, CEO Tim Beale announced he would be standing down, with Ian Hoad succeeding him as CEO from 1 July 2025.

 Flagship developments

 The company's flagship developments include: